dongliu/traveler/views/docs/traveler/status.md

 **Audience: traveler owners and others with write permission**

-During the life cycle of a traveler, it can be in different statuses.
-The status decides the user's access of traveler artifacts.
-The transitions between different statuses, and allowed access are shown in the following diagram, where **r** for read and **w** for write.
+The allowed access of a traveler changes with its status.
+The transitions between statuses, and the allowed access at each status are shown in the following diagram, where **r** for read and **w** for write.
 <img src="../images/traveler-status.png" alt="the statues of a traveler">

-The details of the status, artifact, and corresponding allowed access for users with write permission including the owner are listed in the following table.
+The following table lists the status and corresponding allowed access for traveler data and traveler notes.

 | status                                        | artifact | allowed access    |
 | --------------------------------------------- | -------- | ----------------- |